yingweiwo

 Therapeutic Uses

-For more Therapeutic Uses (Complete) data for PROMAZINE (7 total), please visit the HSDB record page.
+For more complete data on the therapeutic uses of Promazine (7 types), please visit the HSDB records page.

 Drug Warnings